-2.5.2 500m Referral Buffer
+2.5.2 500 Metre Referral Buffer

 An Environment Audit Overlay (EAO) currently exists over the former Melton Landfill site at 2-26 Ferris Road, and part of 80-90 Abey Road and the immediate surrounds.
 The EPA Publication 788 - Siting, Design, Operation and Rehabilitation of Landfills (October, 2001) recommends a buffer of 500 metres from a landfill to a dwelling.
-As per the PSP, the Urban Growth Schedule 3 requires that an application for residential subdivision and development of land within 500m of the former 21.82 hectare, Melton Landfill site on Ferris Road, must be referred in accordance with section 55 of the Planning and Environment Act 1987 to the Environment Protection Authority.
+As per the PSP, the Urban Growth Zone Schedule 3 requires that an application for residential subdivision and development of land within 500 metres of the former 21.82 hectare, Melton Landfill site on Ferris Road, must be referred in accordance with section 55 of the Planning and Environment Act 1987 to the Environment Protection Authority.

-An audit, when conducted may remove and/ or reduce this 500m referral buffer.
+An audit, when conducted may remove and/or reduce this 500 metres referral buffer.